📅 Timing Guide

 MODERATE CROWD

 Crowd Level: 40,000-60,000 visitors.
 Wait times: 2-4 hours.
-Temple beautifully decorated with lights.
-Festive atmosphere.
+The whole temple is lit up with lights and the mood is festive.

 Sai Baba Mahasamadhi (October 15)